-Once again, Valentine’s Day is upon us—a day when the phone lines at any restaurant worth its weight in conversation hearts are as jammed up as the Hallmark aisle at your local grocery store.
-Who needs that hassle?
-Why not spend the night in, binge-watching some of your favorite romantic comedies instead?
+Once again, Valentine’s Day is upon us.
+Why not spend the day binge-watching some of your favorite romantic comedies?
 Here are 40 fun facts to get you started.

 Screenwriter J.F.
 Lawton’s original script, which was titled 3000, wasn’t a love story—and it didn’t have a happy ending.
 Instead of a rom-com about two very different people finding love, it was a grittier tale about two damaged individuals who spent a week together that ends in tears and zero hope for a balcony-set reunion scene.

 2. When Harry Met Sally...'s Harry and Sally were modeled after Rob Reiner and Nora Ephron—except for the falling in love part.